 In other productions, Shylock is portrayed as a justifiably angry man: he is hated by the Venetians; despised for his religion, culture, and occupation; betrayed by his daughter; and ultimately undone by the very city in which he lives.
 You could argue that Shylock's hatred and desire for vengeance is a natural result of his circumstances.
 In the 2004 film adaptation of Merchant, Al Pacino's famous portrayal of Shylock is sympathetic and emphasizes his victimization and humanity.

 Throughout the play, Shylock's attitude toward money and human relationships undergoes some scrutiny.
 When we hear about Shylock's response to Jessica's elopement, it seems like he's more worried about the gold Jessica stole than the fact that his daughter is gone.
-Solanio tells us that Shylock screamed "'My daughter!
+Solanio tells us that Shylock screamed "My daughter!
 O my ducats!
 O my daughter! / Fled with a Christian!
 O my Christian ducats!"
-(2.8.2).
+(2.8.15-16).
 Hmm.
 Sure sounds like Shylock is more concerned about his money than his daughter, right?

 But, later, when we actually see Shylock talking to Tubal about Jessica's elopement, it seems like Shylock isn't as materialistic as Solanio makes him out to be.
 Check out Shylock's response to the news that Jessica traded an important family heirloom:

 Out upon her!
-Thou torturest me, Tubal: it was my
+Thou torturest me, Tubal.

+bachelor.
 I would not have given it for a wilderness

 The turquoise ring Jessica discarded is important to Shylock because it was a gift from his dead wife, not because it's worth a lot of money.
 So here, we can see that Shylock isn't exactly the money-grubbing villain he's been made out to be.

-Hath not a Jew eyes? hath not a Jew hands, organs,
+a Jew eyes? hath not a Jew hands, organs, dimensions,

-dimensions, senses, affections, passions? fed with
+senses, affections, passions?
+Fed with the

-the same food, hurt with the same weapons, subject
+same food, hurt with the same weapons, subject to

-to the same diseases, healed by the same means,
+the same diseases, healed by the same means,

-warmed and cooled by the same winter and summer, as
+warmed and cooled by the same winter and summer

-a Christian is?
-If you prick us, do we not bleed?
+as a Christian is?
+If you prick us, do we not

-if you tickle us, do we not laugh? if you poison
+bleed?
+If you tickle us, do we not laugh?
+If you

-us, do we not die? and if you wrong us, shall we not
+poison us, do we not die?
+And if you wrong us, shall

-revenge?
+we not revenge?
 If we are like you in the rest, we will

 resemble you in that.
 If a Jew wrong a Christian,

 what is his humility?
 Revenge.
-If a Christian
+If a Christian wrong

-wrong a Jew, what should his sufferance be by
+a Jew, what should his sufferance be by Christian

-Christian example?
-Why, revenge.
-The villany you
+example?
+Why, revenge!
+The villany you teach me I

-teach me, I will execute, and it shall go hard but I
+will execute, and it shall go hard but I will better the

 Here Shylock insists on the fact that Jews and Christians share a common humanity.
 He also exposes the hypocrisy of the Christian characters who are always talking about love and mercy but then go out of their way to alienate Shylock because he is Jewish and different.

 Yet as powerful as this speech is, elsewhere in the play Shylock tends to emphasize the differences between Jews and Christians.
-When Bassanio invites him to dinner, Shylock mutters "I will buy with you, sell with you, talk with you, walk with you, and so following, but I will not eat with you, drink with you, nor pray with you" (1.3.8).
-Is Shylock just being hateful, or is his disdain justifiable?
-We know Shylock has been abused in the past (he's been trash-talked, spit upon, called a dog, and worse), and it seems like there's not a scene that goes by in which some character isn't hurling anti-Semitic insults.
+When Bassanio invites him to dinner, Shylock mutters "I will buy with you, sell with you, talk with you, walk with you, and so following, but I will not eat with you, drink with you, nor pray with you" (1.3.35-38).

 Even though we can see that Shylock is a victim of bigotry, he often makes it hard for us to pity him entirely.
 Shylock is often rude and base in his interactions.
 He's abrupt with his daughter and mean to his servant, and his house is described as a "hell" on more than one occasion.
 Plus, he wants Antonio dead and doggedly pursues his "bond" (a pound of Antonio's flesh) when the Christian merchant is unable to pay back his loan.
-(Read more about this in "Symbols.")
+(Read more about this in "Symbolism, Imagery, Allegory.")